 Visitors to Ssezibwa enjoy a wide range of activities such as nature walks, traditional and religious rituals, scenic views on top of the waterfalls, bird watching, camping and picnics, Meditation tour, canoeing, rock climbing, community walks, mountain biking, and many others.

 Ssezibwa falls reward guests with fascinating scenic views ranging from the canopy of trees to mass expanse greenery, and the gushing spectacular waterfalls.
 The vast rocks and forests are a perfect view for any nature lovers with different landscapes making it an incredible picnic destination.

 Kigezi hills lie in southwestern Uganda and are one of the amazing places on your guided or self-drive safari in Uganda.
 Kigezi has alluring terrace hills that reward visitors with breathtaking sceneries.
 These jaw-dropping sceneries and picture-friendly landscapes are endowed with beautiful water bodies and forests, terraced highlands usually dubbed the Switzerland of Africa.

 The hills have a number of attractions namely;

 - Kisiizi falls

-Lying in southwestern Uganda, Kisiizi falls are a remarkable site that lies on Kyabamba River 27 meters high in Rukungiri district.
+Lying in southwestern Uganda, Kisiizi falls is a remarkable site that lies on the Kyabamba River 27 meters high in the Rukungiri district.
 The mesmerizing waterfalls traditionally have a tragic place in the ancient Kigezi.
 According to the elders, the falls were believed to contribute good morals to the youthful Bakiga girls.